 My Story About Back Pain

 I am Sherwin Nicholson.
-I am 48 years old and live in Aurora, Ontario, Canada.
+I am 48 years old and live in Holland Landing, Ontario, Canada.
 I have two awesome teenage children that keep me busy with my free time.
 I have trained, worked and instructed with many students, PhDs, MDs and Techs in the Medical Research field for 22 years and have a Specialist Honours Bachelor of Science Degree in Human Biology.

 My career as a Researcher began in Vascular Surgery, investigating Abdominal Aortic Aneurysms and the Pathways of the Immune System for Chief Vascular Surgeon Dr. Thomas Lindsay at the Toronto General Hospital, University Health Network.
 I also performed Research as a Surgical Technologist at the Neuroscience and Mental Health Department at the Toronto Hospital for Sick Children (SickKids), Toronto, Canada with Neuroscientist Dr. Sheena Josselyn as my Principal Investigator.
 My specialty of expertise was in Stereotaxic Surgery and Optogenetics.
 I have also trained staff in my expertise at the IUPUI (Indianapolis, Indiana, USA) with Dr. Keith March.

 I spend my career and personal time focusing on back pain research, associated rehabilitation exercises and operating and running this site.
 My hobbies include weight training, running, skating, skiing, and planted aquariums.
 I am deeply and forever committed to providing safe and honest information for all of those in search of relief from lower back pain.
 The response that I have had with this site has been simply amazing!
 I have made a difference with thousands of lives with my site reaching virtually every country in the world.